 The Institute is the foundation of public and private partnerships that provides the scientific basis for ensuring a safe, wholesome food supply as well as the infrastructure for contributions to national food safety programs and international food standards.JIFSAN fosters the missions of FDA and the University through the creation of partnerships to increase the quantity and quality of research, which will provide the basis for sound public health policy.
 It promotes food safety, human nutrition, and animal health and production through integrated research, education, and outreach programs.
 Opportunities exist for collaborative projects with Federal and state agencies, private industry, consumer and trade groups, and international organizations with mutual interests.

-With these resources available the Center for Food Safety and Security Systems is committed to developing the tools and concepts that will improve and safeguard the lives of consumers around the world.
+With the help of an endowment from Robert A. Facchina, a UMD alumnus, the University of Maryland established in 2006 the Center for Food Safety and Security Systems (CFS3) to assemble and coordinate the university's extensive research, education, and outreach capabilities in order to make meaningful improvements in the complex global food system, which includes production, processing, distribution and marketing.
+CFS3 is committed to developing the tools and concepts that will improve and safeguard the lives of consumers around the world.

 To advance sound strategies to improve public health, food safety, and applied nutrition using risk analysis principles through cooperative research, education, and outreach programs.

 To be a premier source of scientific information and education programs on food safety and applied nutrition that enables the development of sound public health policy and reduces the incidence of food-related illness.